 Please refer to Zoom’s website on how to setup and install the zoom software.
 You should be familiar with starting a zoom conference call and how to share your screen to the other participants.

-Step 2: Install and setup Loopback audio
+Step 2: Install and setup your Virtual Audio Device Manager

 The Ohmni caller will need to install a virtual audio device on their computer in order to route the audio from Ohmni to all the participants and vice versa.